caldav/duc_to_md/data/en_phone_ubuntu-for-devices_oem_usage_.md

 After rebooting the device, you should have a new background.
 There are many more customizations possible with the Savvy API, and the rest of this documentation explains them.
-If there are customizations that the Savvy API does not support, please [file a bug](https://bugs.launchpad.net/savilerow/+bugs) and the team will do its best to respond.
+If there are customizations that the Savvy API does not support, please [file abug](https://bugs.launchpad.net/savilerow/+bugs) and the team will do its best to respond.